nextzuckerberg/shopping-cart/README.md

 # Shopping Cart Rroject
 ## Installation
 Fork this repository, clone it (choose a familiar download location such as Desktop).
-Then, navigate to your repository using from command line:
+Then, navigate to your repository from command line:
 ```sh
 cd ~/'download location'/shopping-cart
 ```